 Discuss during Gallery Weekend in Berlin and send in your schemes to firstname.lastname@example.org - We will post the less crazy ones as soon as we have some.

 1. The Wolf of Chelsea

 While the rest of today's schemes are based on real persons who, at least for the time being, seem to enjoy great success in what they are doing, this one is based on a movie whose main character did not even get the Oscar – so handle with care.
 It is a scheme for interns or underpaid associate directors in a gallery: The last week of your contract take it upon yourself to spice up the Gallery VIP dinner with a stripper.
 A tiger.
 A midget.
 Fireworks.
 Dildos.
 Something.
 Do not fret.
 A situation where the most exciting moment is when everybody starts putting out cigarette butts in their chocolate soufflés can only be altered for the best, trust me.
 This scheme will get you fired or promoted.
 Win-Win.

 2. Less Than David Ostrowski

 First of all professors in art schools should set it as an exercise: Paint less than David Ostrowski.
 I know few compositions or systems, personal or professional which would not benefit from the concept of less.
 And while there is a lot of talk lately about a group of thirty-something, (mostly) male artists who apply way more substance in their bodies than on their canvas, Ostrowski seems to take it into yet another level or at least to cleverly conceptualize his “technique” - “This is a show about nothing”, “The unpainted” - making him somebody to watch, if not follow.
 Because one of these days, one of us is going to make it.
 No studio rent, no assistant fees, no brushes, no sprays.
-Special delivery from Peters Art, straight to the gallery and into somebody’s house.
+Do Less!
 You like flipping*?
 Flip this!

 3. The Anselm Reyle